Internet Glossary, Definitions, Telecom Terms, and Resources

 ONU - See optical network unit.

-Optical Carrier 3 (OC-3) - An fiber optic line carrying 155 megabits per second; a U.S. designation generally recognized throughout the telecommunications community worldwide.
+Optical Carrier 3 (OC-3) - An fiber optic line carrying 155 Mbps (Megabits per second); a U.S. designation generally recognized throughout the telecommunications community worldwide.

 Packet-Switched Network - A network that allows a message to be broken into small "packets" of data that are sent separately by a source to the destination.
 The packets may travel different paths and arrive at different times, with the destination sites reassembling them into the original message.
 Packet switching is used in most computer networks because it allows a very large amount of information to be transmitted through a limited bandwidth.